cryptostorage/cryptostorage.com/README.md

 # Introduction
-[cryptostorage.com](https://cryptostorage.com) is a security-focused, open-source, client-side tool to generate public/private key pairs for multiple cryptocurrencies.
+[cryptostorage.com](https://cryptostorage.com) is an open-source tool to generate key pairs for multiple cryptocurrencies.

+Keys generated from this tool can be used to securely store cryptocurrency offline.
+This is commonly referred to as \"cold storage\".

+The purpose of this tool is to help users store their cryptocurrency safely and securely.

 The tool runs only in your device's browser so funds are never entrusted to a third party by design.